Refer a Patient

 Patients with urgent medical or surgical needs are given priority in the appointment system.
 Appointments for nonurgent medical issues are scheduled several days to several weeks in advance.

 In general, pediatric services are offered only at Mayo Clinic's campus in Rochester, Minnesota.

-The Referring Physician Office will obtain your patient's Mayo medical records once he or she is seen and ensure that you receive them in a timely manner via mail, fax or email.
-You can also use our online portal to access your patient's records at any time.
+The Referring Provider Office will obtain your patient's Mayo medical records once he or she is seen and ensure that you receive them in a timely manner via mail, fax or email.
+You can also use our online services to access your patient's records at any time.

 Hospital admissions and transfers

 We can make arrangements to admit or transfer your patient to a Mayo Clinic hospital, 24 hours a day, seven days a week.
 Hospital policy requires you to call Mayo Clinic prior to arrival for direct hospital admission.